rasmartins/typemux/README.md

 - **Contract Testing** - Ensure API contracts are consistent
 - **Documentation** - Auto-generate up-to-date API docs

+## Development

+This project was mostly **vibe-coded** - built through rapid iteration with AI assistance, extensive testing, and real-world validation.
+The codebase maintains 90%+ test coverage and passes comprehensive CI/CD checks.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.